AlessandroBerrone/3DS-stuff/README.md

 ## ⚠️ Disclaimer

 This script is provided "as is" for educational and personal backup purposes.
 Ensure you legally own the games you intend to decrypt.
 The author is not responsible for any misuse of this tool.

----
-*Fork based on original work by the 3DS community.*